Detroit Stormwater Hub

 The result of a unique collaboration between TNC, the City of Detroit and an advisory group of community-based organizations, nonprofits, local government and technical experts, this dynamic project and its partners are committed to making a significant impact on stormwater management by getting credible, local green stormwater infrastructure information into the hands of people that can use it.

-In addition to serving as an important community resource, the Detroit Stormwater Hub also fills an important need for developing quantitative metrics and science-based tools around green stormwater infrastructure.
-A public submission form for the map will enable the collection of information for installations that were not previously tracked, building a more comprehensive dataset for the city.
+In addition to serving as a community resource, the Detroit Stormwater Hub also fills an important need for developing quantitative metrics and science-based tools around green stormwater infrastructure.
+A public submission form for the map enables the collection of information for installations that were not previously tracked, building a more comprehensive dataset for the city and partners.

-This will provide the opportunity to aggregate the impacts of both public and private green stormwater infrastructure projects installed throughout the city.
-These metrics could include, among others, the total volume of water managed through installations, the total acres of green spaces added, and the concentration of green stormwater infrastructure projects across Detroit.
-Collecting this data in a centralized hub will make it easier to track city-wide progress, as well as provide important metrics for refining the design and installation of future projects.
+This provides the opportunity to measure the collective impact of green stormwater infrastructure projects throughout the city – public and private, large and small.
+These metrics include the total volume of water managed through GSI installations, the total acreage of land being managed by these green practices, and the concentration of green stormwater infrastructure projects across Detroit.
+Collecting this data in a centralized hub makes it easier to track city-wide progress and provides important metrics for refining the design and installation of future projects.

-In 2016, a clear need arose for a tool to help Detroit property owners and organizations to understand, collaborate, and ultimately track the progress of their green stormwater infrastructure efforts city-wide.
+In 2016, a clear need arose for a tool to help Detroit property owners and organizations to understand, collaborate on, and ultimately track the progress of green stormwater infrastructure efforts city-wide.

 With the generous support of The Erb Family Foundation, TNC spearheaded the development of a city-wide knowledgebase to share resources and facilitate collaboration between the City of Detroit and the community it serves.

 During the initial phase of this project, an advisory group of local organizations convened for a series of conversations about what was needed to build support and facilitate collaboration around green stormwater infrastructure in Detroit.
-Over time, the project grew into the Detroit Stormwater Hub.
+Through the collaboration of that advisory group and the City of Detroit Water and Sewerage Department, the project grew into the Detroit Stormwater Hub – a collective effort to share green stormwater infrastructure information.